awesomemotive/WP-Mail-SMTP/readme.txt

 6. Send a Test Email

 == Changelog ==

+= 1.9.0 - 2020-03-23 =
+* Added: Add various Status tests and Info section on Tools > Site Health page.
+* Added: Notify admin if there are unsaved changes in plugin admin area options.
+* Fixed: Test email now has a proper bottom margin for better look.
+* Changed: Update "About us" plugin page with relevant information.
+* Changed: Save default WordPress FROM Email address when incorrect FROM Email address is saved by a user.

 = 1.8.1 - 2019-12-13 =
 * Fixed: Revert Guzzle version to 6.4.1 because Sendinblue and Gmail mailers may experience issues under certain circumstances while sending emails (not all sites are affected).